aniketsinha5552/my-app/README.md

-This is a simple To-Do list project created using React js and Bootstrap I am just a beginner
+This is a simple To-Do list project created using React js and Bootstrap.
+I am just a beginner

 Thank You for viewing this project